sourcebots/sbot/docs/source/api/motor-board.rst

   the kit doesn't know which motor board you want to access.

 Motor boards attached to your robot can be accessed under the ``motor_boards`` property of the ``Robot``.
-The boards are indexed by serial number, will be written on the board.
+The boards are indexed by their serial number, which is written on the board.

 .. code:: python